Hurleveur/unfettered-innovations/README.md

+Future Unfettered Hai content, not yet fully balanced and made accessible to all for testing.
+All feedback is welcome, and contributions as well, especially in the form of artwork for outfits that dont have it yet.

 # plugin-template
 This repository serves as a basic template to be used when creating a plugin for the game Endless Sky.
 Fork it and start modding!